Traveling to and in Bern, plus city map

 How to reach Bern

 Bern can be reached by train and by car.
-We recommend not to travel by car: the center is busy with traffic and parking space is limited.
+I advise avoiding the car though: the center is busy with traffic and parking space is limited.

 There are quick, direct train connections from various Swiss cities to Bern.
 Examples: